booperlv/nvim-gomove/PLAN.md

 - [ ] fold.lua (give a vertical "distance, starting, end" to report a position past folds) *TODO*: add behavior to actually "move along" instead of "move past all" folds when the selection is an actual fold
+  *TODO*: split into the files: main fold - has an argument for block/line instead of seperate files like now, and init - which interfaces main fold file.

 - [x] undo.lua (undo/undo parse handling)
   *TODO*: do refactor to undo fold-selections